Bugnara

-Bugnara is a comune and village in the province of L'Aquila in the Abruzzo region of southern Italy.
+Bugnara is a comune and village in the province of L'Aquila in the Abruzzo region of central Italy.
 It is one of I Borghi più belli d'Italia ("The most beautiful villages of Italy").

 Geography

 Coming from the direction of the gorge of the Sagittario river, Bugnara is the first village in the conch-shaped Peligna valley.
 It is on the ancient Samnite road which leads to Scanno and Villetta Barrea.

 The village is between local hub Sulmona and the tourist destination of Scanno.
 Buses run from Scanno, past Bugnara, and on to Sulmona and Rome.

 Bugnara is at the foot of Colle Rotondo, elevation 912 m above sea level and Monte Genzana at more than 2000 m, a ridge which runs from Scanno to Introdacqua.
 Trails lead up the mountain from Bugnara.
 Its territory goes up to the Sagittario river to the north.
 It overlooks the whole Peligna valley, with its buildings clustered around the Ducal Castle, known as the Castello Ducale or the Rocca dello Scorpione.

 Bugnara is near the Gran Sasso d'Italia, which is the largest Italian mountain south of the Alps.
 Bugnara is also near the ski resort of Roccaraso.
 The most notable hamlet belonging to Bugnara is Torre dei Nolfi.